-As Seahawks search for new offensive coordinator ends second week, DK Metcalf says opponents ‘figured us out’
+As Seahawks’ search for new OC continues, DK Metcalf says opponents ‘figured us out’

 The length of the search, though, indicates he’s exploring a lot of options.

-Metcalf’s comment — and the reaction that greeted it — show it’s a coaching decision that may be as scrutinized as any Carroll will ever make as Seahawks coach.
+Metcalf’s comment — and the reaction that greeted it — shows it’s a coaching decision that might be as scrutinized as any Carroll will ever make as Seahawks coach.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.